Checklist: Eco-Friendly Parenting

 Going green?
 Good idea.
 Check out these easy ways to take care of baby and the environment.

-[ ] Use non-toxic cleaners, and take measures to avoid contact.
-Dilute your chosen suds (non-toxic or not), give all surfaces a clean-water rinse after scrubbing, wash sponges and cloths thoroughly, and allow the area a few hours of ventilation.
+• Use non-toxic cleaners.
+Dilute your chosen suds (non-toxic or not), give all surfaces a clean-water rinse after scrubbing, take measures to avoid contact, wash sponges and cloths thoroughly and allow the area a few hours of ventilation.

-[ ] Try an earth-friendly sling made of organic cotton and hemp.
-(Crops of hemp enrich the soil and decrease run-off.)
+• Try an earth-friendly baby sling made of organic cotton and hemp.
+Crops of hemp enrich the soil and decrease run-off.

-[ ] As for the diaper: Cloth or disposable?
-It’s a tricky question, and some moms are even getting fed up and going diaper-free!
+• Research diaper options.
+Cloth diapers or disposable?
+It’s a tricky question.
+Some moms are even getting fed up and going diaper-free!
 (We aren’t so brave.)
-Check out gDiapers — this new company makes a biodegradable, flushable insert that fits inside a breathable liner.
+Check out gDiapers—this new company makes a biodegradable, flushable insert that fits inside a breathable liner.